 Lewin’s Change Management Model

-Another common change management model comes from psychologist Kurt Lewin, who used psychology about human reactions to change.
+Another common change management model comes from psychologist Kurt Lewin, who used psychology to study human reactions to change.
 Also called the “Unfreeze-Change-Refreeze” model, it breaks change management into three steps.
 First, you need to “unfreeze” your organization, or prepare it for change.
 Then, implement the change with as much employee feedback as possible.
-Finally, “refreeze” the company, or stabilize the change and make sure new habits stick.
+Finally, “refreeze” the company, or stabilize the change, and make sure new habits stick.

 Kotter’s Change Management Model